 Tips:

-- Ensure to record and monitor when a domain is due review and add these dates to your logbook.
+• Ensure to record and monitor when a domain is due for review and add these dates to your logbook.

 Additional Information

-Consider including the following information to the domain description:
+Consider including the following information in the domain description:

-- Date of latest update to the domain description
+• Date of the latest update to the domain description

 How to review a domain’s design